wooster0/shifting/README.md

 * [F-Droid](https://f-droid.org/)
 * [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore)

-&emsp;But have you ever wanted to play the newest games from Japan and other countries that are unavailable in your region?<br>
+&emsp;But have you ever wanted to play the newest games from Japan that are unavailable in your region?<br>
 &emsp;These APK stores make it possible but don't particularly advertise privacy[<sup>[2]</sup>](#f2):

 * [APKPure](https://apkpure.com/)